Our updated 2022 Instagram benchmarks can be found here.

-As every social media manager knows, there is a lot more to the success of an Instagram post than just the likes it gets (especially as Instagram is testing hiding the number of likes that posts receive from followers).
-From engagement rate to follower count increases, there are a ton of metrics to track.
-Even if you do know how to measure a certain metric, do you know what that metric should look like for success?
+As every social media manager knows, there’s a lot more to the success of an Instagram post than just the likes it gets.
+Especially as Instagram is hiding the number of likes that posts receive from followers.
+From engagement rate to follower count increases, there’s multiple Instagram benchmarks to track.
+Even if you know how to measure a certain metric, do you know what that metric should look like for success?

-In order to determine what realistic goals brands could be setting for their Instagram metrics in 2021, we gathered a year’s worth of Instagram performance data to determine what the top 20% of our clients based on engagement were doing well and how.
+In order to determine what realistic goals brands could be setting for their Instagram metrics in 2021, we gathered a year’s worth of Instagram performance data to determine what the top 20% of our clients (based on engagement) are doing well and how.
 The performance data of these 345 clients across 19 industries (beauty, apparel, food and beverage, entertainment, consumer goods, etc.) is what we used to establish updated benchmarks for Instagram performance.

 Instagram Reach Rate